John P. Moon: National Micronetics Corporation

 In 1970, Moon established the National Micronetics Corporation with a few other engineers in a garage.
 There, they researched ways to use a magnetic substance called ferrite.
 From there, he and his colleagues found a way to make ferrite recording heads which were in high demand.
 Within a couple years their business grew from five people working in a garage to a multimillion-dollar company.
 Four years later, he moved to California where he worked for several different technology companies.

 Tandon Magnetics Corporation

 In 1976, he started working with Tandon Magnetics Corporation.
 The double side disc that could save more data was invented by Jugi Tandon, and Moon contributed to the success of this product by finding a new way to manufacture this new technological advance by making these ferrite recording heads through mass production rather than one at a time.
 The implication of Moon's mass production brought a lot of money to the company.

 Apple

 Moon moved to Apple Computers (Apple Inc.) in 1980.
 Around this time, Apple Computers were the leading personal computer company.
 Though they had already been making over $100 million.
 To further their success Apple hired Moon to help the company design and make its own floppy disks and disk drives of which several were designed himself.
 Moon became Vice President of the Apple Computer Products division.

+Personal life and death

+John also served in the US Army for two years during the Vietnam War, demonstrating bravery and commitment to his fellow soldiers.

+Moon died on October 15, 2020, at the age of 82.